AgentMC/Sao19/Translate/En/Part1.md

 "Hey, come over here"

 As Tiese got hesitant and stepped back for a moment, Ronye moved forward and soon daringly crossed the yellow barrier rope.
-Behind her back, of course, followed Tsukigaki.
+Behind her back, of course, followed Tsukigake.

 Under focused gaze of numerous spectators gathered, pulling her head in to the limit, she slowly crossed the square.
 Stopping in front of a swordswoman, she stretched out to the fingertips and returned the knight’s greeting again.